-11. Review with DPRC members the existing and proposed codes, procedures, and fees to ensure that they do not unreasonably hinder housing production.
-Within one fiscal year of approval.
-12. Review funding opportunities and aggressively pursue, as the County has been, all state and federal housing grant funds for which the County is eligible.
-Bimonthly 13.
-Approve affordable housing projects in Rancho Mission Viejo administratively.
-Ongoing 14.
-Coordinate with the City of Newport Beach for development and shared RHNA credit of the identified parcels on the County-owned Coyote Canyon site.
-By November 2024 15.
-Implement an informational program to disseminate information about developing ADUs.
-By end of 2025; annually thereafter.
+11. Review with DPRC members the existing and proposed codes, Within 1 FY of approval. procedures, and fees to ensure that they do not unreasonably hinder housing production.
+12. Review funding opportunities and aggressively pursue, as the Bimonthly.
+County has been, all state and federal housing grant funds for which the County is eligible 13.
+Approve affordable housing projects in Rancho Mission Viejo Ongoing. administratively.
+14. Coordinate with the City of Newport Beach for development and By November 2024. shared RHNA credit of the identified parcels on the County- owned Coyote Canyon site.
+15. Implement an informational program to disseminate information By end of 2025; annually about developing ADUs. thereafter.
 16. Prepare pre-approved ADU plans.
-July 2024 17.
-Implement the Affordable ADU Loan Program Policy Manual.
-Within two years of adoption.
-Initiate consideration of an Inclusionary Housing Program/Policy.
-By December 2026 Leverage available funding sources such as Homekey funds to purchase or rehabilitate housing, including hotels, motels, vacant apartment buildings, and other buildings and convert them into interim or permanent, long-term housing.
-Annually
+July 2024.
+17. Implement the Affordable ADU Loan Program Policy Manual.
+Within 2 years of adoption.
+18. Initiate consideration of an Inclusionary Housing Program/Policy.
+By December 2026.
+19. Leverage available funding sources, such as Homekey funds, to Annually. purchase or rehabilitate housing, including hotels, motels, vacant apartment buildings, and other buildings and convert them into interim or permanent, long-term housing.